 Almdudler

-Austria's beloved national soft drink: a golden, lightly sweet carbonated beverage flavored with a blend of Alpine herbs, tasting somewhere between ginger ale and elderflower.
-Created in 1957, it is so iconic it is often called the national drink of Austria.
+Austria's beloved national soft drink: a golden, lightly sweet carbonated beverage made by infusing a blend of 32 Alpine herbs over a grape-and-lemon base, tasting somewhere between ginger ale and elderflower with a meadow-herb edge.
+Created in 1957, it remains the country's best-loved homegrown soft drink, second in popularity only to Coca-Cola, and is instantly recognized by its retro label of a couple in traditional Tracht.

 Bright golden bubbles deliver a gentle herbal sweetness — a little like ginger ale crossed with elderflower and meadow herbs.
 It is refreshing and grown-up, not cloying, with a clean Alpine-herb finish that begs for a sunny terrace.

-A concentrated infusion of Alpine herbs is gently simmered to extract their flavor, then sweetened and carbonated, so dissolved CO2 lifts the volatile herbal aromatics to the nose with every sip.
+A concentrated infusion of Alpine herbs is gently extracted for flavor, then sweetened and carbonated, so dissolved CO2 lifts the volatile herbal aromatics to the nose with every sip.
 Serving it very cold over ice keeps the carbonation tight and the sweetness restrained.

 Variations

-Mixed with white wine as a spritzer, with beer as a 'Radler'-style drink, sugar-free version, splashed into cocktails
+Mixed with white wine as a spritzer; mixed with beer as a Radler-style drink (sold as 'Almradler'); a sugar-free version; splashed into cocktails

 On the Palate